brainhack-school2023/perrin_project/README.md

 A Jupyter Notebook ([sleep_connectivity.ipynb](https://github.com/brainhack-school2023/perrin_project/blob/e5138662c5facfead956ddd53dde26edd5aa6b3d/scripts/sleep_connectivity.ipynb)) for visualization of connectomes and analysis.
 The results can also be found [here](https://github.com/brainhack-school2023/perrin_project/tree/e5138662c5facfead956ddd53dde26edd5aa6b3d/results).

 The results obtained are presented below.
-The first figure obtained is a correlation matrix, the second is a connectome.
+The first type of figure obtained is a correlation matrix, the second is a connectome.

 On the left are from the first session for subject 1, which corresponds to normal sleep, the results on the right correspond to sleep deprivation, i.e. only 3 hours of sleep the night before data acquisition.